PrivacyStreams/PrivacyStreams.github.io/index.md

 <code>
  uqi.getData(Audio.recordPeriodic(10*1000, 2*60*1000), Purpose.HEALTH("monitoring sleep"))
                                                             // Record a 10-second audio periodically with a 2-minute interval between each two records.
-    .setField("loudness", calcLoudness(Audio.AUDIO_DATA))   // Set a customized field "loudness" for each record as the audio loudness
+    .setField("loudness", calcLoudness("audio_data"))       // Set a customized field "loudness" for each record as the audio loudness
     .onChange("loudness", callback)                         // Callback with loudness value when "loudness" changes</code>
 </pre>